 The Office of International Student Services (OISS) understands that studying at Colgate as an international student may present unique opportunities and challenges, from immigration concerns to adjusting to life in a new culture and everything in between.
 OISS is committed to thoughtfully supporting the international student community from the time of admission to graduation and, working closely with campus partners to ensure a smooth and successful transition to student life in the United States.
 Some of the regulatory services provided are F-1 student immigration advising and support, SEVIS (Student and Exchange Visitor Information System) administration, and compliance with Federal Immigration Regulations.
 Additionally, students are supported through an international student orientation, cultural adjustment support, campus programs and events, international student storage and library and coordination of meals and activities during breaks.
 OISS is located in the Center for International Programs in McGregory Hall.

-The Center for Leadership and Student Involvement (CLSI) supports Colgate’s commitment to extending liberal arts learning beyond the classroom.
+The Office of Student Involvement (OSI) supports Colgate’s commitment to extending liberal arts learning beyond the classroom.
 Its mission is to foster student-centered programming that creates a healthy and vibrant campus culture for all students.
-The CLSI staff facilitates experiential learning opportunities in order to challenge students to become well-rounded, engaged, lifelong leaders.
+The OSI staff facilitates experiential learning opportunities in order to challenge students to become well-rounded, engaged, lifelong leaders.

 Colgate students have the opportunity to join more than 150 recognized student organizations.
 Some are purely co-curricular; others are related to specific aspects of the academic program or professional development.
 With the exception of fraternities and sororities, which have selective memberships, all student organizations are open to any student, although some are honoraries where membership is by invitation.
 If students have interests that are not represented among the existing recognized student organizations, there is an opportunity to create a new organization.
-The ALANA Cultural Center, Office of the Chaplains, Center for Outreach, Volunteerism, and Education (COVE), the Center for Leadership and Student Involvement (CLSI), LGBTQ+ Initiatives, and Shaw Wellness Institute are the coordinating departments for the majority of student organizations.
+The ALANA Cultural Center, Office of the Chaplains, Center for Outreach, Volunteerism, and Education (COVE), the Office of Fraternity and Sorority Advising, the Office of Student Involvement (OSI), LGBTQ+ Initiatives, and Shaw Wellness Institute are the coordinating departments for the majority of student organizations.